Slovakia at the FIFA World Cup: Second Round - Netherlands vs Slovakia

 The Netherlands and Slovakia played on 28 June 2010 at the Moses Mabhida Stadium in Durban.
 The Netherlands won 2–1.
-The Netherlands' first goal was an excellent individual effort from Arjen Robben in the 18th minute, taking on the Slovakian defence with the ball before scoring from 25 yards.
+The Netherlands' first goal was an excellent individual effort from Arjen Robben in the 18th minute, taking on the Slovak defence with the ball before scoring from 25 yards.
 The Dutch had chances to extend their lead in the second half; Arjen Robben cut inside on his left foot just like he did when he scored the first goal, but this time the slovak goalkeeper Jan Mucha saved the shot going to his far post.
 The Slovaks also had 2 big opportunities to equalize but forced 2 great saves from Maarten Stekelenburg.
 The Dutch however in the 84th minute sealed their win, with Wesley Sneijder scoring off an assist from Dirk Kuyt into an unguarded net after Kuyt got the ball past the Slovak keeper.
 Róbert Vittek slotted a penalty kick late in stoppage time, but it was no more than a consolation goal for Slovakia.
 The penalty had been awarded for a trip on Vittek by the Dutch goalkeeper Maarten Stekelenburg.
 The Netherlands' win threatened to be overshadowed by Robin van Persie responding angrily to being substituted by coach Bert van Marwijk.
 Van Marwijk called a team meeting over the incident, and insisted later that there was no residual unrest in the squad.